-The term inflammatory bowel disease (IBD) encompasses four illnesses: ulcerative colitis, Crohn’s disease, microscopic colitis, and ischemic colitis.
-Each of these conditions has slightly different symptoms however the treatments are all focused on the primary goal of reducing inflammation in the body, the gut in particular.
+The term inflammatory bowel disease (IBD) encompasses: ulcerative colitis, Crohn’s disease, and microscopic colitis.
+Each of these conditions has slightly different symptoms however the treatments are all focused on the primary goal of reducing inflammation in the body — particularly the gut.

 Is IBD the same as IBS?

 No. The main difference is that IBS (irritable bowel syndrome) does not cause inflammation, ulcers, or damage to the gastrointestinal system.
-It is less serious but does include difficult symptoms such as cramps, bloating, gas, mucus in the stool, diarrhea, constipation, or both.
-Anemia, weight loss, bleeding, and fever are not symptoms for IBS however, it can be very tough on emotional, social, and mental health.
+It is less serious but still includes difficult symptoms such as cramps, bloating, gas, mucus in the stool, diarrhea, constipation, or both.
+Typically, anemia, weight loss, bleeding, and fever are not seen in IBS.
+Both IBD and IBS can be very tough on emotional, social, and mental health.

-Is most common in the colon and ileum but flare ups can occur anywhere along the digestive tract, from mouth to rectum.
+Most common in the colon and ileum but flare ups can occur anywhere along the digestive tract, from mouth to rectum.
 Symptoms include: abdominal pain, weight loss, malnutrition, and fever.
-Less frequent symptoms include fever lasting about 24-48 hours, canker sores in the mouth, clubbed fingernails, and thickening of the gastrointestinal (GI) lining which may cause blockage.
+Less frequent symptoms include a fever lasting about 24-48 hours, canker sores in the mouth, clubbed fingernails, and thickening of the gastrointestinal (GI) lining which may cause blockage.
 The inflammation comes and goes and occurs more deeply than compared to ulcerative colitis (see below).
 If abscesses and fistulas form, surgery may be needed.

 Continuous inflammation occurs in the mucosal lining of the colon and/or rectum.
 The most common symptoms include abdominal pain, diarrhea, and blood in the stools.
 The requirement for surgery and/or cancer is high.
 Current medication regimens have been focused on decreasing inflammation as it is theorized that leaky gut and poor mucosal immunity may be the primary cause.